timigod/pragma-devise/README.md

 If you want to override the policy, decorator or contract used by the operation, you can simply create the relevant classes and Pragma will pick them up automatically.

+While this inheritance model is a bit more complex to set up, it provides maximum flexibility and also allows you to have multiple authenticating models at the same time.

 ## Authenticating users

 After you have configured the gem, you can authenticate users by including